When self-care becomes another thing on your list

 Self-care is not only what you add to your day.
 It is also what you remove or protect.

-Email boundaries: Stop checking email after 6 PM or on weekends.
-This requires one decision upfront, not 20 decisions throughout the evening.
+Email boundaries: Stopping email after 6 PM requires one decision upfront, not 20 decisions throughout the evening.
 Meeting boundaries: Block 30-minute buffers between meetings to avoid back-to-back calendar stacking.
 Communication boundaries: Use “out of office” settings and let them work rather than checking in.

 Boundaries feel selfish to people trained to be responsive.
 They are the opposite.
 Boundaries protect your capacity to show up as your best self at work and home.
 Without them, you deplete faster.